nbombers/SVC_Geo_Geek/README.md

 My personal repository

-Nerwish to Github been reading and looking at questions now branching into trying somethings Bit of a self taught SQL knoowledge / Python newbieish
+Nerwish to Github been reading and looking at questions now branching into trying somethings Bit of a self taught SQL knowledge / Python newbieish